BhavyaR1220/T-Rex-game/README.md

 # T-Rex-game
-Just a prototype for practice.
+Just a prototype of a game.
 Similar to google's dinosaur game but using "@" instead of a T-Rex.